LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 Host-config files
 ~~~~~~~~~~~~~~~~~

-*Host-config* files help make Axom's configuration process more automatic and
+Host-config files help make Axom's configuration process more automatic and
 reproducible.
 A host-config file captures all build configuration
 information used for the build such as compiler version and options,
 paths to all TPLs, etc. When passed to CMake, a host-config file initializes
 the CMake cache with the configuration specified in the file.

 We noted in the previous section that the uberenv script generates a
-'host-config' file for each item in the Spack spec list given to it.
+host-config file for each item in the Spack spec list given to it.
 These files are generated by spack in the directory where the
 TPLs were installed.
 The name of each file contains information about the
 platform and spec.